adjust/android_sdk/doc/english/web_views.md

 If you are already using a different broadcast receiver for the `INSTALL_REFERRER` intent, follow [these instructions][referrer] to add the Adjust broadcast receiver.

-### <a id="bridge-integrate-app"></a> Integrate adjust web bridge SDK into your app
+### <a id="bridge-integrate-app"></a> Integrate Adjust web bridge SDK into your app

 After you have obtained the reference to your `WebView` object, you need to:

-- call `webView.getSettings().setJavaScriptEnabled(true);`, to enable javascript in the web view.
+- Call `webView.getSettings().setJavaScriptEnabled(true);`, to enable Javascript in the web view.
-- start the default instance of `AdjustBridgeInstance` by calling `AdjustBridge.registerAndGetInstance(getApplication(), webview)`
+- Start the default instance of `AdjustBridgeInstance` by calling `AdjustBridge.registerAndGetInstance(getApplication(), webview)`
-- This will also register the adjust bridge as an Javascript Interface to the web view.
+- This will also register the Adjust bridge as an Javascript Interface to the web view.

 After this steps, your Activity should look like this: